 I am a musician, neuroscientist, computer scientist, and a mixed-media artist who, with eternal curiousity and a proclivity for collaboration,

 is involved in many diverse projects.
 I am presently based in charming, picturesque Lutry, Switzerland where I live and adventure with my beautiful,

-inspiring, and talented partner AEBO and our furry daughter Luna.
+inspiring, and talented partner AEBO, our little gem Florentine, and our furry daughter Luna.

 This site is a portal to my work and passions.
 Happy exploring.

 This site was born from an identity crisis: when meeting new people who posed the question "What do you do?", I'd pause, and struggle to respond.
 This is not a trick question,

 so why hesitate?

 My story felt cluttered; it lacked a dominant direction and an evident career path.
 I spent years studying computer science and applied mathematics, but then I became a barista and ski bum, obsessing over coffee culture and traveling the backcountry on telemark skis.
 I later moved to Switzerland and completed a Masters in artificial intelligence and biocomputation, but then I switched tracks again, opting to do a doctoral degree in neuroscience on bodily self-perception and cognitive neuroprosthetics.
 After cultivating a deep understanding of the brain, another curveball: I left the academy to focus on music production, sound engineering, and DJing.
 I dabbled in foreign language translation, website development, and songwriting with radio-pop stars.
 Although I have now managed to unite music, neuroscience, and computer science in my most recent projects, my life seems to be a collection of parallel careers.
 If I truly identify with all of these facets of my life, how can I quickly and honestly answer that seemingly innocuous question of what I do?